Oserhir/Fake-Store-API-nodejs/README.md

 # My Ecommerce Software Requirements

+Fake Store API can be used with any type project that needs products, users, categories, authentication and users in JSON format. you can use examples below to check how fakeStoreApi works and feel free to enjoy it in your awesome projects!

-## The features in the API :
+## This API include feature like:

-- Signing Up, signing in and signing out of users
+- ✅ Signing Up, signing in and signing out of users
-- Authentication using JSON Web Tokens (JWT).
+- ✅ Authentication using JSON Web Tokens (JWT).
-- Advance searching, sorting, pagination and filtering
+- ✅ Advance searching, sorting, pagination and filtering
-- Schema Validation using Express-Validator
+- ✅ Schema Validation using Express-Validator
-- Image Upload & Multiple Images Upload and image processing
+- ✅ Image Upload & Multiple Images Upload and image processing
+- ✅ All CRUD Operations
-- Star rating system
+- ✅ Star rating system
-- Discount coupon code
+- ✅ Discount coupon code
-- Add to wishlist
+- ✅ Add to wishlist
-- Add to cart
+- ✅ Add to cart

 ## To-do list: